Turn a House into a Home with a Renovation Loan

-Whether your home improvement projects are large or small, a home renovation loan can help you get the job done.
+Whether your home improvement projects are large or small, a home renovation loan can help you make the upgrades you need.

 FHA 203(k) Loan

-If you plan to purchase a fixer-upper or renovate your existing home, an FHA 203(k) loan may be the perfect loan for you.
-FHA 203(k) loans are backed by the federal government, and are a great loan option for those who want to purchase a home and perform upgrades, repairs, remodel or customize to their needs and wants.
+FHA 203(k): If you plan to purchase a fixer-upper or improve your existing home, an FHA 203(k) loan may be the perfect loan for you.
+FHA 203(k) loans are part of the larger Federal Housing Administration (FHA) mortgage program.
+They’re federally backed and designed to help borrowers who would benefit from flexible credit and debt-to-income ratio requirements.

 Fannie Mae HomeStyle®